NASHtoday City Guide Play Banner

 From quick and easy loops around town to drives that take you to fantastic lakes, our city has so many options to hit the trail.
-So lace up your hiking boots, because we’ve compiled a hiking guide for the Nashville area with eight routes and trails to help you plan your next adventure and experience breathtaking views.
+So lace up your boots, because we’ve compiled a hiking guide for Middle Tennessee with 19 routes and trails to help you plan your next adventure.

 Note: While parks and trails may be listed as open, we recommend checking park websites before visiting for further info, current trail conditions, and safest practices for the area.